 - Are people clicking on a link and using the back button right after?
 Either the page isn’t what they expected or the link copy was misleading.

 - Is their mouse moving between 2 points several times?
-They might not be sure what to choose or what’s the next step.
+Users may be unsure on what to do next.

 - Do you see crazy mouse movements?
-They might be waiting for something loading in the background and getting impatient.
+They might be waiting for something to load, or a response on a Support chat.

 - Are people highlighting or hovering over text?
 They might find it either important, unexpected or hard to understand.